microsoft/dicom-server/docs/resources/conformance-statement.md

 | (0028, 0100) | BitsAllocated |
 | (0028, 0008) | NumberOfFrames |

-If includefield=all, below attributes are included along with default attributes.
+If `includefield=all`, below attributes are included along with default attributes.
 Along with default attributes, this is the full list of attributes supported at each resource level.

 #### Additional Study tags